pk-sarker/best-practices/README.md

 8. Stakeholders in the project can be given concrete evidence of the project’s status throughout the life cycle.

+#### Requirements management
+The challenge of managing the requirements of a software-intensive system is that they are dynamic: you must expect them to change during the life of a software project.
+Furthermore, identifying a system’s true requirements—those that weigh most heavily on the system’s economic and technical goals—is a continuous process.

+Except for the most trivial system, it is impossible to completely and exhaustively state a system’s requirements before the start of development.

+A requirement is a condition or capability a system must meet.
+The active management of requirements encompasses three activities: eliciting, organizing, and documenting the system’s required functionality and constraints; evaluating changes to these requirements and assessing their impact; and tracking and documenting trade-offs and decisions.
+Managing the requirements of your project offers a number of solutions to the root causes of software development problems.

+1. A disciplined approach is built into requirements management.
+2. Communications are based on defined requirements.
+3. Requirements can be prioritized, filtered, and traced.
+4. An objective assessment of functionality and performance is possible.
+5. Inconsistencies are more easily detected.
+6. With suitable tool support, it is possible to provide a repository for a system’s requirements, attributes, and traces, with automatic links to external documents.

 ### References
 * The Rational Unified Process An Introduction by *Philippe Kruchten*